 Jobs are tasks executed once every hour or day.
 You can use the jobs to generate your own KPIs and analytics aggregating the data from the events.

 Functions are snippets of code executed when an API REST endpoint is called or you send data to any of our data ingestion services.
 They can also be called from other parts of the cloud code like triggers and jobs.
 They are useful to encapsulate business logic that you don't want in the devices.

 Triggers are snippets of code executed after an event happens like a thingWrite.
 You can use a trigger to send an alarm or generate an event to be aggregated later.
 Also you can call external web services.

 theThings.iO platform provides you a device monitoring and App management Global Panel.
 Manage all your IoT products and applications in one beautiful Panel.
 Also provides powerful analytical tools that are fully customizable to deliver the information that you need to make decisions.

-The inside dashboard is a dashboard for one thing.
+The device dashboard is a dashboard for one thing.
 It shows you the metrics and the status of this thing.